 Our Child Abuse Main Article provides a comprehensive look at the who, what, when and how of Child Abuse

-Child abuse, physical: Next to child neglect, physical abuse is the second most frequently reported form of child abuse, accounting for 25% of all cases of child abuse.
+Child abuse, psychological: Also known as emotional child abuse, this is the third most frequently reported form of child abuse (after child neglect and physical child abuse), accounting 17% of all cases of child abuse.

 Back to MedTerms online medical dictionary A-Z List

 Need help identifying pills and medications?